-Relations are coordinated through a biennial SOM.
+Relations are coordinated through a biennial Senior Official Meeting.
 New Zealand is South Africa's 33rd-largest trading partner.
-Total trade between South Africa and New Zealand amounted to R3, 3 billion in 2017.

 A significant feature of the South Africa-New Zealand relationship is its sporting ties, in particular, rugby, cricket, netball and in recent years, soccer.
 The two countries also enjoy productive cooperation at a multilateral level.